-Applicants for School Direct must have the following educational qualifications:
+Applicants for School Direct primary must have the following qualifications:

 - Honours degree (2.2 or higher), awarded by a UK university or an overseas award recognised as equivalent by NARIC.
 For secondary trainees we would expect the degree to have a minimum 50% content of the subject in which the applicant is applying.
 However, applicants whose degree does not meet this requirement should contact us to discuss further at email@example.com.

-- All students from non-majority English speaking countries require proof of English language proficiency, equivalent to an overall IELTS score of 6.5 with a minimum of 6.0 in each band.
+- Applicants from non-majority English speaking countries require proof of English language proficiency, equivalent to an overall IELTS Academic score of 6.5 with a minimum of 6.0 in each band.
 This must be no less than two years old at the point of application.
 For country-specific qualifications, please visit our Your Country page.

-If the qualifications have been taken abroad then these need to be verified by NARIC before applying for the programme.
-Visit NARIC for more information or call +44(0)870 990 4088.
+If the qualifications have been taken abroad then you will need a Statement of Comparability from NARIC before applying for the programme.
+Visit NARIC for more information.

-Please send a copy of NARIC and your transcript for the degree or GCSE qualifications to David Ingledew, secondary (firstname.lastname@example.org) or Julia Mackintosh, primary (J.Mackintosh@herts.ac.uk) to be checked before your interview.
+Please send a copy of the NARIC Statement of Comparability and your transcript for the degree or GCSE qualifications to David Ingledew, secondary (firstname.lastname@example.org) or Julia Mackintosh, primary (J.Mackintosh@herts.ac.uk) to be checked before your interview.